userfrosting/learn/pages/17.recipes/04.extending-template/docs.md

 ---
-title: Adding content to templates and menus
+title: Extending Templates and Menus
 metadata:
     description: Steps to extend a template defined in another sprinkle.
 taxonomy: